snowplow-incubator/cla-bot/README.md

 ### Google Sheets setup

-The sheet must contain a column with each row containing a GitHub login of the users that have signed the CLA.
-You can configure which column the bot should look at.
+The sheets must contain columns with each row containing a GitHub login of the users that have signed the CLA.
+You can configure which columns the bot should look at.

 ### Configuration

-Once all setup is done, we can fill up our configuration file.
+Once the setup is done, we can fill our configuration file.
 An example configuration is shown here:

 ```